Staff

 Associate Director

-A Philadelphia native, Sara moved back to the region during the COVID-19 pandemic with a passion for the upbuilding of her hometown as a true city of brotherly love, and a passion for soft pretzels.
-Sara most recently lived in Israel as a member of an urban kibbutz, or commune.
-During her time overseas, she worked in informal education with Israeli and North American youth to create a more just, inclusive, and unified society.
+Prior to her return to Philadelphia during the COVID-19 pandemic, Sara lived in Israel as a member of an urban kibbutz, or network of communes, as part of the Dror Israel movement.
+During her time overseas, she worked in informal education with Israeli and North American youth to strive for a more just, inclusive, and unified society.

 When away from her desk, Sara is most often cooking, crocheting, or cheering on the Philadelphia sports teams.